 In November 2016, and amended in June 2017, May 2018, July 2018, September 2018, May 2019 and April 2020, the Company entered into an arrangement with Oxford BioMedica plc whereby Oxford BioMedica granted an exclusive intellectual property license to the Company for the purposes of research, development, and commercialization of collaboration products, and whereby Oxford BioMedica will provide process development services ("Oxford BioMedica Development Agreement").
 As part of the consideration to rights and licenses granted under the Oxford BioMedica Development Agreement, the Company issued 588,220 ordinary shares to Oxford BioMedica.
 The Company is also obligated to make certain development milestone payments in the form of issuance of additional ordinary shares if the milestones are achieved.
 In November 2017, the first milestone was achieved, and the Company was committed to issue another 150,826 ordinary shares, and issued these shares in 2018.
 In September 2018, the second and fourth milestones were achieved, and the Company issued 150,826 ordinary shares.
-No milestones were met during the three months ended March 31, 2020.
-In April 2020, the fifth milestone was deemed to have been met upon execution of the amended agreement in April 2020, and the Company issued another 75,413 ordinary shares to Oxford BioMedica with a total value of \$0.8 million which was recorded to research and development expense.
+In April 2020, the fifth milestone was deemed to have been met upon execution of the amended agreement in April 2020, and the Company issued another 75,413 ordinary shares to Oxford BioMedica with a total value of \$0.8 million.
 The Company may also pay low single-digit percentage royalties on net sales of collaborated product generated under the Oxford BioMedica Agreement.

-11. Income Taxes
+12. Income taxes

-The Company recorded income tax expense of \$1.1 million and income tax benefit of \$0.3 million for the three months ended March 31, 2021 and 2020, respectively, which relates to the Company's subsidiary operations in Europe and the U.S. The income tax expense for the three months ended March 31, 2021 was primarily due to share-based compensation shortfalls.
-The income tax benefit for the three months ended March 31, 2020 was the result of share-based compensation windfalls.
+The Company recorded income tax expense of \$1.8 million and benefit of \$0.3 million for the six months ended June 30, 2021 and 2020, respectively.
+The Company recorded income tax expense of \$0.8 million and \$0.1 million for the three months ended June 30, 2021 and 2020, respectively, which relates primarily to the Company's subsidiary operations in Europe and the U.S. The Company has not benefited operating losses related to its U.K. entities.
+The income tax expense for the three months and six months ended June 30, 2021 was primarily due to share-based compensation shortfalls.
+The income tax expense for the three months ended June 30, 2020 was primarily due to share-based compensation windfalls.

-12. Commitments and Contingencies
+13. Commitments and contingencies